Frequently Asked Questions (FAQs)

 (2) Any accounting or other records belonging to, or obtained from or on behalf of, the client which the licensee removed from the client's premises or received for the client's account.
 The licensee may make and retain copies of documents of the client when they form the basis for work done by him or her.

-Will I be in violation of any of the accountancy statutes or regulations if I allow my CPA license to expire, and I continue to practice public accounting as a CPA?
+Will I be in violation of the BPC or CBA Regulations if I allow my CPA license to expire, and I continue to practice public accounting as a CPA?

 Yes.
-Business and Professions Code Section 5050 requires that certified public accountants and public accountants licensed by the CBA maintain a current, active license to practice public accountancy, as defined under Section 5051.
+BPC section 5050 requires that certified public accountants and public accountants licensed by the CBA maintain a current, active license to practice public accountancy, as defined under BPC section 5051.

 When a license expires, practice rights end.
 No certified public accountant or public accountant with an expired license can engage in the practice of public accountancy in California.

-If a licensee continues to practice with an expired license, and the matter comes to the attention of the CBA, the licensee will be subject to an enforcement action.
+If a licensee continues to practice with an expired license, the licensee may be subject to an enforcement action.

 Restatement Reporting Obligations

-If reissuing an audit report on financial statements that includes the correction of an error in financial statements previously issued to the client, or adjustment to opening balances due to errors in previous period, what are my reporting obligations under the California Accountancy Act?
+If reissuing an audit report on financial statements that includes the correction of an error in financial statements previously issued to the client, or adjustment to opening balances due to errors in a previous period, what are my reporting obligations under the BPC and CBA Regulations?

-Under Section 59, a licensee who issues a report on a client's restated financial statements shall report to the CBA any restatement of a financial statement reporting the correction of any error in a previously issued financial statement of a client that is:
+BPC section 5063 (b) in conjunction with section 5063.10 and CBA Regulations section 59 requires a licensee to report to the CBA in writing any restatement of a financial statement reporting the correction of any error in a previously issued financial statement of a client that is:

 - A governmental agency located in California when the restatement(s) exceeds the planning materiality used in conjunction with the current year audit.